-If a student is late to class or clinical setting and has notified the instructor prior to the start of class or clinical time, they will be allowed to stay, and it will be reflected in the student's clinical skills grade.
-Time absent will be deducted from clinical hours.
+If a student is late to class or clinical setting and has notified the instructor prior to the start of class or clinical time as per policy, they will be allowed to stay, and it will be reflected in the student's clinical skills grade.
+Time absent will be deducted from class/clinical hours.
 If appropriate notification is not given, it will result in a no call, no show and be graded accordingly.
 See below for clarification:

-- 2 late occurrences requires meeting and written counseling with Instructor, 5 points off professional grade per course and/or 5 points taken off for clinical professional grade per course. - 3 late occurrences requires meeting and written counseling with Instructor and HSE Coordinator 10 points off professional grade per course and/or 10 points taken off for clinical professional grade per course. - 4 or greater occurrences requires Student Intervention Team (SIT) meeting to find intervention for success 20 points off professional grade per course and/or 20 points taken off for clinical professional grade per course.
+- 2 late occurrences requires meeting and written counseling with Instructor: - 5 points off professional grade per course and/or 5 points taken off for clinical professional grade per course. - 3 late occurrences requires meeting and written counseling with Instructor AND HSE Coordinator: - 10 points off professional grade per course and/or 10 points taken off for clinical professional grade per course. - 4 or greater occurrences requires Student Intervention Team (SIT) meeting to address and find intervention for success: - 20 points off professional grade per course and/or 20 points taken off for clinical professional grade per course.